-Fed chairman on Trump criticism: 'We don't consider political factors'
+Trump 'not happy' with the Fed for raising interest rates

-"We don't consider political factors or things like that," Powell said at a press conference Wednesday after the Fed raised rates for the third time this year.
-"That's who we are.
-That's what we do.
-And that's just the way it's always going to be for us."
+He added: "But they raised them, and they're raising them because we're doing so well."
+He also said he was happy for people who save their money and "are starting to get interest."

-Powell was responding to a question about extraordinary criticism from the president in two interviews this summer.
+The Fed has been gradually raising rates for three years, finally restoring them to normal levels long after the financial crisis.
+The central bank manages rates to stimulate a weak economy or to keep it from running too hot, which can set off inflation.

-Presidents generally avoid commenting on Fed policy.
+The Fed is designed to be independent of political interference, and presidents generally avoid commenting on monetary policy.
 But Trump told CNBC in July and Reuters in August that higher rates undermine America's competitive edge against other countries.

 "I'm not thrilled with his raising of interest rates, no. I'm not thrilled," Trump, who himself appointed Powell to lead the central bank, said in the Reuters interview.
 "I should be given some help by the Fed."